aplteam/Tester2/README.md

 You might find the framework flexible enough to suit your own needs when it comes to implementing tests, even independently from the APLTree project.

 Depending on how the Test framework is used it might or might not present a GUI.
-Note that the GUI is a Windows-only feature although in all other respects `Tester2` works on all platforms; if you decide to avoid the GUI, messages of any kind are printed to the Dyalog session window.
+Note that the GUI is a Windows-only feature (for the time being) although in all other respects `Tester2` works on all platforms; if you decide to avoid the GUI, messages of any kind are printed to the Dyalog session window.

 If the GUI shows that's how it looks like:

 ![The messages](gui_1.png "The messages")

-The "Message" tab shows all the messages the `Tester2` class provides:
+The "Log" tab shows all the messages the `Tester2` class provides:

 * Whether there were any INI files instantiated
 * Whether a function  `Initial` was found and executed